iamrishabhnirmalkar/School-Management/README.md

 ## 🙋‍♂️ Support

-For any queries or support, feel free to contact the project maintainer.
+For any queries or support, feel free to contact Me.